Elasticity theory of structuring

 At the heart of structuring we always have optimization which reflects the goals of the client.
 This is preceded by preparatory steps defining the problem and followed by packaging of the solution into a tradeable product.
 Together these steps form the backbone of a manufacturing process which we summarized on Figure 3.

 The preparatory steps include deciding on the market variable, capturing the relevant market and client views and identifying the goals of the client.
 This leads us to the key solution stage where our equations come in: the growth-optimal $b=fm$ and the payoff elasticity equation.

-After the solution stage we check the quality of the derived product and we may decide to go back and redefine the underlying variable.
+After the solution stage we check the quality of the derived product.
+At this point we might be interested in assessing the expected performance of the product.
+The relevant quantitative techniques are explained and illustrated in Refs.~\cite{Soklakov_2014MR} and~\cite{Soklakov_2014EqPuzzle}.
+We might even decide to go back and redefine the underlying variable.
 In~\cite{Soklakov_2013a} we considered a detailed example when this happens.
 Having satisfied ourselves with the solution we proceed to the final stage of packaging it into a tradeable product.